Welcome to the RTG-ReMPro

 Regulation of Membrane Proteins (RTG-ReMPro)

-The RTG-ReMPro (Graduiertenkolleg: GRK 3085) is a Research Training Group funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
-The RTG-ReMPro aims to understand how posttranslational modifications (PTMs) influence the plasticity of membrane proteins for the regulation of cells, specialized tissues and body homeostasis.
+The RTG-ReMPro (GRK 3085) is a Research Training Group funded by the DFG (German Research Foundation).
+The researchers of the RTG-ReMPro aim to understand how posttranslational modifications (PTMs) influence the plasticity of membrane proteins for the regulation of cells, specialized tissues and body homeostasis.
+Dysregulation of membrane proteins can lead to pathological conditions.
+Our vision is that the RTG-ReMPro will lead to a better understanding of the diverse modifications of membrane proteins, by analyzing posttranslational events that regulate the function of receptors, proteases, channels, transporters and adhesion molecules.

 News & Events